NullVoxPopuli/emberconf-2023-resources/resources/pages/end.md

 ...and that's it!

 if you want to use the live-editor / REPL / Playground I made, it's here on the right.

+on the left is a link to the tutorial I may with the REPL slash Playground

-I also built a tutorial with it for gjs as well as concepts I generally think are important to know for writing ember applications in 2023.
+it teaches gjs as well as concepts I generally think are important to know for writing ember applications in 2023.

 Thanks for listening,
 and as always, you can ask me anything @NullVoxPopuli

+Thank you! (close laptop)

 -->